klahrich/chiefhustler/content/diary/49-thoughts-on-mako-mining.md

 I mentioned that Akiba was shareholder friendly.
 At the current cashflow levels, there will be no dilution.
 Debt will repaid.
 After that, shares will be repurchased.
 After that, a dividend will be considered (a few years from now).

-I usually don't venture into stock price predictions but in this case why not, I think the stock should be somewhere between x2 and x3 in the next 5 years (assuming nothing crazy happens with gold prices).
+I usually don't venture into stock price predictions but in this case why not, I think the stock is likely to be somewhere between x2 and x3 in the next 5 years, barring...well barring a lot of stuff to be honest, but that's just how she goes!

 _Special shoutout to Akiba "over here" Leisman, CEO of Mako mining and a decent guitar player._